Combinatorial Characterizations and Impossibilities for Higher-order Homophily: Acknowledgments

 \section{Acknowledgments}

 We thank Johan Ugander and Kristen Altenburger for helpful conversations.
 A.R.B.\ was supported by NSF (DMS-1830274), ARO (W911NF19-1-0057), ARO MURI, and JPMorgan Chase \& Co.
 J.K.\ was supported by a Simons Investigator Award, a Vannevar Bush Faculty Fellowship, ARO MURI, and AFOSR.
+Author contributions: N.V.\ contributed to the conceptualization, methodology, software, formal analysis, data curation, visualization, and wrote the original draft; A.R.B.\ contributed to the conceptualization, methodology, data curation, visualization, writing - review \& editing, supervision, and funding acquisition; and J.K.\ contributed to the conceptualization, methodology, supervision, visualization, writing - review \& editing, and funding acquisition.
+Authors declare no competing interests. { All software and data for reproducing the experimental results are available publicly on Zenodo (\url{https://doi.org/10.5281/zenodo.7086798})}.
+Additional details are provided in the appendix.